 Open Day Activities & Subject Talks

 The subject talks and activities are a great opportunity to see what it's like to be a student here at Wrexham Glyndwr and also a chance for you to ask questions about our courses.

-Below is an example of the types of talks and activities you can expect to find at our open day.
+Below is a list of the talks and activities that will beavailable at our open days in August and September.
 Click a title to see talks from each department or scroll down to see all events.